kelcho-spense/software_engineering/README.md

-# Holberton School System Engineering & DevOps Track
+# System Engineering & DevOps Track

 ## Description
 At Holberton School, we learn by doing.
 We have projects everyday that we have to push on GitHub in order for an automatic review to be done.